What’s the Deal With Gina Wilson’s All Things Algebra 2014 Unit 2 Answer Key?

 - Write a one‑paragraph summary of the rule you’ve reinforced (e.g., “When moving a term across the equals sign, the sign flips”).

-Treating the error as a mini‑research assignment transforms a passive slip into an active learning cycle It's one of those things that adds up..
+Treating the error as a mini‑research assignment transforms a passive slip into an active learning cycle Easy to understand, harder to ignore..

-9. make use of the Key for Test‑Taking Strategies
+9. take advantage of the Key for Test‑Taking Strategies

-Even though the key is not meant to be a cheat sheet during a timed exam, the structure of its solutions can teach you how to allocate your time wisely Worth keeping that in mind..
+Even though the key is not meant to be a cheat sheet during a timed exam, the structure of its solutions can teach you how to allocate your time wisely Still holds up..

 - Identify “quick wins.”
 Problems that the key solves in a few lines are usually the ones you can finish fastest.
 Prioritize them early in a test.